 To send a file here, click the Upload button in the top toolbar.

 Click the Browse button and find the file you wish to send.

 Select the file you want to send, click “OK” and it should appear in the Upload window.

 At this point you are ready to send.
-If you wish you can add a description to the file.
+If you wish you can add a description to the file or check off the “Version Control” checkbox, which will allow you to upload an updated version of the same file after some changes without replacing the original file.
 When you are ready to send click “Upload.”

 Downloading Files from the Vault